Anna-exe/match-pairs/README.md

 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps:

 1. Log in to GitHub and locate [GitHub Repository capital-cities](https://github.com/Anna-exe/match-pairs)
-2. At the top of the Repository(under the main navigation) locate "Fork" button.
+2. At the top of the Repository(under the main navigation) locate the "Fork" button.
 3. Now you should have a copy of the original repository in your GitHub account.

 ### Local Clone